-Hitchhiking is a great way to experience cultures and save a lot of money.
-I have hitchhiked in close to 100 countries and territories and been in more than 1,000 cars total.
-I’ve often hitchhiked when only taxis have been available or in islands with unreliable public transport.
+Hitchhiking is one of the main reasons I managed to visit all the world’s countries.
+Hitchhiking can be a great way to experience cultures and save a lot of money.
+I have hitchhiked in approximately 100 countries and territories, and I have probably been in more than 1,000 cars total, but I haven’t counted.

-Fernando de Noronha
+Fernando de Noronha, territory

-Every car or every second car will stop.
+Probably every car or every second car will stop.
 It is incredible and very safe.
 No need ever to take a taxi.

 The best place to start hitchhiking.
 Very easy and safe.
 I love this country for many reasons, and hitchhiking is one of them.